bradsec/debmotd/README.md

-## Debian Ubuntu Linux Message of the Day (MOTD) banner with system information
+## Debian Ubuntu Raspberry Pi Linux Message of the Day (MOTD) banner with system information

 ### Tested with the following systems
 - Debian 11